TeamGadget-JP/Gadget_Entangle_for_Cascadeur_Blender/README.md

 [https://www.youtube.com/@TeamGadget](https://www.youtube.com/channel/UCj9OYwzMAIgYAeVkTV4wczw)

 ## Request for Feedback
-The 'SampleCharacter' provided was created by taking my own mesh model through AccuRIG to perform CC-compatible skeleton generation and binding.
-Currently, this is the most efficient method I've found to build a CC-compatible skeleton without using Character Creator 4 or 5.
+The 'SampleCharacter' provided was created by taking my own mesh model through AccuRIG to<br>
+perform CC-compatible skeleton generation and binding.<br>

+Currently, this is the most efficient method I've found to build a CC-compatible skeleton without<br>
+using Character Creator 4 or 5.

-If you own CC4 or 5, I highly recommend using the official bridge add-on to import your characters.
-It achieves an incredibly high level of synchronization accuracy—virtually flawless.
+If you own CC4 or 5, I highly recommend using the official bridge add-on to import your characters.<br>
+It achieves an incredibly high level of synchronization accuracy—virtually flawless.<br>
-Regarding bone configuration, the 'Hip' bone is the most critical.
-To ensure precision, it is an absolute requirement that the Hip's transform (Tail: X=0, Y=0) is maintained; please keep this in mind if you are building your own generic rigs.
+Regarding bone configuration, the 'Hip' bone is the most critical.<br>

+To ensure precision, it is an absolute requirement that the Hip's transform (Tail: X=0, Y=0) is<br>
+maintained; please keep this in mind if you are building your own generic rigs.<br>

-In my case, the 'SampleCharacter' was exported from AccuRIG with a tilted Hip, so I had to manually correct it in Blender’s Edit Mode.
-As a result, the precision of the fingertip positions is slightly compromised.
+In my case, the 'SampleCharacter' was exported from AccuRIG with a tilted Hip, so I had to manually<br>
+correct it in Blender’s Edit Mode.<br>

+As a result, the precision of the fingertip positions is slightly compromised.If anyone knows of a<br>
-If anyone knows of a more optimal workflow for this, I would greatly appreciate your feedback.
+more optimal workflow for this, I would greatly appreciate your feedback.<br>

-I am committed to making this tool even better in future versions by incorporating your suggestions and insights.
+I am committed to making this tool even better in future versions by incorporating your suggestions<br>
+and insights.

 ---